-- Make sure their child attends school everyday during term time and is on time. - Call the school to report their child's absence before 8.30am on the day of the and each subsequent day of absence, and advise when they are expected to return. - Provide the school with more than 1 emergency contact number for their child - Engage with their children's education support their learning and take an interest in what they have been doing at the School. - Promote the value of good education and the importance of regular school attendance at home. - Depending on the nature of absence and illness their child should be encouraged to join online lessons to ensure they do not fall behind with their school work.
-This is dependent on the student being well enough. - There is an expectation that student should still try to complete homework during periods of absence.
+- Make sure their child attends school every day during term time and is on time. - Call the school to report their child's absence before 8.30am on the day of the and each subsequent day of absence, and advise when they are expected to return. - Provide the school with more than 1 emergency contact number for their child - Engage with their children's education support their learning and take an interest in what they have been doing at the school. - Promote the value of good education and the importance of regular school attendance at home. - Depending on the nature of absence and illness their child should be encouraged to join online lessons to ensure they do not fall behind with their school work.
+This is dependent on the student being well enough. - There is an expectation that students should still try to complete homework during periods of absence.
 This will be reviewed on an individual basis. - Do everything they can to prevent unnecessary school absences, such as making medical and dental appointments outside of school hours. - Work with the Attendance & Welfare Officer when required to secure an improvement in attendance. - Keep the School informed of any circumstances which may affect their child's attendance and work with staff in resolving any issues that may be having an impact on their child. - Enforce a regular routine at home in terms of homework, bedtime, etc. so that the child is used to consistency and the school day becomes part of that routine.
-It is vital that the child receives the same message at home as they do at the School about the importance of attendance. - Do not take their children out of the School for holidays during term time.
+It is vital that the child receives the same message at home as they do at the School about the importance of attendance. - Do not take their children out of the school for holidays during term time.
 Parents do NOT have the right to remove their child from education without prior permission from the Headteacher.
-If parents would like to make a special request for a Leave of Absence due to exceptional circumstances, they may do by following the Leave of Absence procedures (as detailed in section 4).
-The Headteacher has the right to refuse requests for any Leave of Absence in accordance with Local
+If parents would like to make a special request for a Leave of Absence due to exceptional circumstances, they may do so by following the Leave of Absence procedures (as detailed in section 4).
+The Headteacher has the right to refuse requests for any Leave of Absence with Local Authority Guidelines. - Schools and families will be monitored and supported on an individual basis, considering the school and family needs, environmental factors, agency involvement and any other concerns.
+Support and / or sanctions will be determined by these factors. - Actively encourage and support your child in attending after school sessions to catch up on any missing learning